bunchbox/javascript-sdk/README.md

 experiments.
 Well suited, for example, are first-party cookies, device IDs or universal user identifiers (UUID).

-**Note:** Please pay attention to anonymizing the user IDs since they are send to the Bunchbox servers exactly as you provide them.
+**Note:** Please pay attention to anonymizing the user IDs since they are sent to the Bunchbox servers exactly as you provide them.

 ### Synchronization